gbdubs/thesis/README.md

 is more discriminating than some high powered invariants.
 More interesting though, is the study of the places where it fails to differentiate two non-isomorphic graphs in V=10: trying to understand these *co-paths* graphs is my current focus.

+Additionally, there are some interesting properties of the paths invariant that are notable or not-immediately apparent.
+For example, I noticed that if two vertices are going to have different paths vectors, then they will be differentiated before P = N-1 (if N is odd) or P = N-2 (if N is even).
+We can begin to find explanations for this phenomenon, and end up with a cool proof that works at a theoretical level.

+The goal of the project is to have

 ### On Copyright and Fair Use